Skip to main content

 2. > Skincare Products

-How I check for snake oil
+How we check for snake oil

 Ingredients to avoid in eye creams

 If you want to decipher the ingredients of your skincare products, you can use our support page to check for potentially pore-clogging ingredients.
+Be on the lookout for the following troublesome ingredients:

 • Alcohol Denat., a.k.a.
 Specially Denatured (SD) Alcohol (irritating)